New York City Criminal Court: Administration

 The court is supervised by an Administrator, or Administrative Judge if a judge.
 The Deputy Chief Administrator for the New York City Courts, or Deputy Chief Administrative Judge if a judge, is responsible for overseeing the day-to-day operations of the trial-level courts located in New York City, and works with the Administrator of the Criminal Court in order to allocate and assign judicial and nonjudicial personnel resources to meet the needs and goals of those courts.
 The Criminal Court Administrator is assisted by Supervising Judges who are responsible in the on-site management of the trial courts, including court caseloads, personnel, and budget administration, and each manage a particular type of court within a county or judicial district.
 The chief clerk assists the administrators in carrying out their responsibilities for supervising the day-to-day operations of the trial courts.
 The Criminal Court Act made the City responsible for costs for personnel etc. The court is not included in the New York State Courts Electronic Filing System (NYSCEF).

-The City Bar Criminal Courts Committee studies the workings of the Criminal Court, while the City Bar Criminal Justice Operations Committee and the NYSBA Criminal Justice Section analyze the city criminal courts more broadly.
+In the State Legislature, the Senate Judiciary and Assembly Judiciary standing committees conduct legislative oversight, budget advocacy, and otherwise report bills on the judicial branch, both state and local courts.
+The City Bar Criminal Courts Committee studies the workings of the criminal courts, while the Criminal Justice Operations Committee analyzes the criminal justice system more broadly.